RaghawKumar/taskflow-flutter-assignment/README.md

 Additional Harborlight accounts remain in the bundled JSON.
 Credentials are loaded through the data layer and are not hardcoded into authentication logic or widgets.
 The visible admin hint is reviewer assistance only.

-## Simulating failures and offline mode
+## Mock data, simulated failures, and offline mode

+`assets/mock-data.json` is bundled as one Flutter asset. `AssetMockDataSource` loads it once, applies an artificial 300–800 ms delay, and deserializes each top-level key into its own typed collection.
+Local repositories scope results to the authenticated `org_id`, apply validation and authorization, expose request/response-style objects, and update the data source's process-local collections for mutations.
+The last successful project/task responses are persisted in SharedPreferences for stale offline reads.

 Open **Settings** after login:

-1. Enable **Simulate timeout**, then pull to refresh.
-Disable it and retry to recover.
+1. **Timeout:** enable **Simulate timeout**, then pull down on Projects or Tasks.
+The error/retry UI appears.
+Disable the toggle and tap retry to recover.
-2. Enable **Simulate offline**.
-Last successfully loaded project/task data remains visible and an orange stale-data banner appears.
-Disable it to reconnect and refresh.
+2. **Offline with cached data:** first load Projects and Tasks online, then enable **Simulate offline**.
+Existing data remains visible with an orange stale-data warning.
+Pull-to-refresh/retry is safe.
+Disable the toggle to reconnect and automatically refresh.
+3. **Offline without cached data:** clear the app's storage, launch and authenticate, then enable offline before the first project/task load.
+The screen shows an offline error and retry action instead of crashing.
+4. **Validation error:** submit a project with an empty name or a task with an empty title.
+Form validation appears immediately and the repository also rejects invalid requests.
+5. **Authentication error:** submit an incorrect email/password on Login to display the mocked authentication failure.
+6. **Authorization error:** sign in as the Member reviewer account.
+Project deletion and member mutation are unavailable in the UI, and direct repository calls are independently rejected.
+This enforcement is covered by the authorization unit tests.
-3. Repository lookup of an unknown task ID produces `404 — task not found`.
+7. **404 error:** repository lookup/mutation with an unknown project or task ID produces a typed `404 — ... not found` failure.
+Because the normal UI only exposes valid IDs, reproduce this deterministic condition with the repository/error-state unit tests.
-4. Empty names/titles produce simulated validation errors.
-5. A member account cannot delete a project even if repository deletion is invoked directly.
-6. Assigning an ID outside the active organization is rejected in the repository.
+8. **Cross-organization assignment:** attempting to assign a user outside the active organization is rejected by the repository.
+The picker filters invalid users, while the repository-level guard is demonstrated by its unit test.
+9. **Cancellation:** start repeated pull-to-refresh actions quickly.
+A newer project/task read cooperatively cancels the superseded read without presenting cancellation as an application error.

 Artificial request latency is randomized between 300–800 ms so loading UI is observable.